jaxio/celerio-angular-quickstart/README.md

 # HOW-TO RUN IT

+## 0: Get the quickstart

+Clone this quickstart or download it.

 ## 1: Generate the source code

-From the root folder, run Maven:
+From the quickstart root folder, run:

     mvn -Pdb,metadata,gen generate-sources

+It runs Maven with the following 3 profiles (defined in the `pom.xml` file):

 * `db` profile creates the database in the `target/db` folder.
 * `metadata` profile reverses the database.
 It creates the file `metadata.xml` under `src/main/config/celerio-maven-plugin`.